 Contact InformationNew York State Bar Association (NYSBA)

-After adopting the Canons of Ethics in 1920, the rules for legal ethics became the Code of Professional Responsibility and in 2001.
+After adopting the Canons of Ethics in 1920, the rules for legal ethics became the Code of Professional Responsibility in 2001.
 The Code of Professional Responsibility adopted changes addressing multidisciplinary practice.

 Effective April 1, 2009, the administrative committee of the New York courts adopted a modified version of the Model Rules.